chef/chef-web-docs/content/deprecations_launchd_hash_property.md

 Remediation
 ===========

-When using the `launchd` resource and passing a hash≈ for the launchd property list, use the `plist_hash` property instead of the `hash` property.
+When using the `launchd` resource and passing a hash for the launchd property list, use the `plist_hash` property instead of the `hash` property.